 A year of COVID-19 at SAFEWritten by Antwon R. Martin

-The below is a transcript from the March 2021 edition of the SAFE Voices Newscast.
+This is a transcript from the March 2021 edition of the SAFE Voices Newscast.
+The newscast is embedded below.

 For many survivors of violence, the pandemic has been a crisis within a crisis.
 Based on the past year of data collected by SAFE and the stories we’ve heard directly from survivors, violence and abuse have increased dramatically during the pandemic.